 Faith is wisdom.
 And wisdom is the awareness of man’s relationship to Cosmic Verity.

-*(4) Prem, for example, means spiritual love, without any limitation of ego-consciousness, and certainly without
+*(4) Prem, for example, means spiritual love, without any limitation of ego-consciousness, and certainly without emotional passion.

 “God Is for Everyone provides us a wonderful new reworking of Paramhansa Yogananda’s profound yet practical voice on the complex but crucial issues of religion, spirituality, and yoga.
 It leaves the reader in touch with their higher Divine nature apart from all outer differences of religious belief and practice.”